Kunull/Writeups/docs/UnderTheWire/Century/Century.md

 &nbsp;

-## Century 11
+## Century 11 -> 12

-> _The password for Century12 is the name of the hidden file within the contacts, desktop, documents, downloads, favorites, music, or videos folder in the user’s profile._
+> The password for Century12 is the name of the hidden file within the contacts, desktop, documents, downloads, favorites, music, or videos folder in the user’s profile.

 ```powershell
 PS C:\Users\century11> Get-ChildItem | Get-ChildItem -Recurse -File -Hidden | Where-Object {$_.Name -ne 'desktop.ini'}